holajan/OracleCore3EF64Sample/README.md

 **Oracle.ManagedDataAccess.EntityFramework.Core** (*netstandard2.1*) - My **NOT OFFICIAL** NuGet (for my private use).
 It's recompilation of offical **Oracle.ManagedDataAccess.EntityFramework version 19.6.0 (net45) NuGet** and *Oracle.ManagedDataAccess.EntityFramework.dll assembly* (v.
 6.122.19.1) using *Oracle.ManagedDataAccess.Core NuGet* instead of *Oracle.ManagedDataAccess NuGet*.
-This NuGet is not included in this repo (due to license), but it is in my private repo.
+This NuGet is not included in this repo (due to license), but it is in my private repo (ask me to add access).

 To compile this sample you must add *Oracle.ManagedDataAccess.EntityFramework.Core.19.6.0.nupkg* to **.\Packages** folder and edit connection string in *Program.cs* source file.